succinctlabs/sp1/book/developers/common-issues.md

 package `alloy v0.1.1 cannot be built because it requires rustc 1.76 or newer, while the currently active rustc version is 1.75.0-nightly`
 ```

-This is due to the fact that the Succinct Rust toolchain is built with version 1.75, which is older
-than the MSRV of the `alloy` crate.
-Note: Once the Succinct Rust toolchain is updated, this error will
+This is due to the fact that the Succinct Rust toolchain might be built with a lower version than the MSRV of the crates you are using.
+You can check the version of the Succinct Rust toolchain by running `cargo +succinct --version`.
+If we have released a more recent version of the Succinct Rust toolchain, you can update it by running `sp1up` again to update the toolchain and CLI to the latest version.
-go away.

-To fix this, you can:
+You can also fix this issue with the following:

 - If using `cargo prove build` directly, pass the `--ignore-rust-version` flag: